jehoulastrid/Twitter-Demographics-PWS/README.md

 ## Introduction

 This repository contains the code implementation of the paper "Predicting the Demographics of Twitter Users with Programmatic Weak Supervision".
 The paper proposes a PWS methodology to predict the gender, age category and location of Twitter users without human labeling effort.
-The methodology leverages the [Snorkel](https://github.com/snorkel-team/snorkel) library to label training samples with heuristics, distant supervision sources and third-party models.
+The methodology leverages the [Snorkel](https://github.com/snorkel-team/snorkel) library to label training samples with heuristics, distant supervision sources, third-party models and noisy classifiers.

 <p align="center">